-Apple’s Corporate Mission & Corporate Vision – Recommendations
+Possible Improvements to Apple’s Corporate Mission & Corporate Vision

-Apple Inc.’s mission statement satisfies conventions regarding ideal corporate mission statements.
+Apple Inc.’s mission statement satisfies some of the conventions in writing ideal corporate mission statements.
 For example, the company’s corporate mission provides information about products, customers, target markets, and technology.
 However, some adjustments can improve Apple’s mission statement.
-Ideally, the statement should contain information about corporate philosophy, corporate image, and employees, among other components of the business.
-Currently, Apple’s corporate mission focuses on products and leadership in product development.
-Thus, it is recommended that the company add information on corporate philosophy, corporate image, employees, and the current and possible future strategic aims of the business.
-In addition, the company’s mission statement lacks information about new products like Apple Watch, as well as other products in development.
-In this regard, another recommendation is to make the corporate mission’s product details more abstract to encompass the current and future products of the business.
+Ideally, the statement should contain information about corporate image, and employees, among other aspects of the computer technology business.
+Currently, Apple’s corporate mission focuses on products, product development, industry leadership, and business sustainability.
+Thus, a recommendation is to add information on corporate image, employees, and the current and possible future strategic aims of the business, such as goals pertaining to new devices and online services.
+Doing so could make Apple’s mission statement easier to adopt and apply to day-to-day operations.

-Apple’s vision statement is comprehensive and detailed enough to show the firm’s future direction.
-It satisfies many of the conventional characteristics of ideal corporate vision statements.
-For example, Apple’s corporate vision is clear in terms of what the company aims for, such as leadership in product design and development, vertical integration, emphasis on innovation, and excellence as a business organization.
-Also, the company’s vision statement is abstract, inspiring, and stable to encompass the future of the business.
-However, to improve this vision statement, it is recommended that Apple Inc. make it more concise.
-Instead of providing a detailed list of beliefs and values, the company can make its corporate vision more concise, to make it easier for employees to understand and apply in their daily work activities.
-The resulting concise vision statement would be easier to integrate into more aspects of Apple Inc.’s business, including new operations in the future.
+Apple’s vision statement shows the future direction of the business.
+It satisfies some of the conventional characteristics of ideal corporate vision statements.
+For example, the corporate vision is clear in terms of what Apple aims for, such as leadership in product design and development, and emphasis on excellence as a business organization.
+Also, the vision statement is abstract, inspiring, and stable to encompass the future of the technology business.
+However, to improve Apple’s vision statement, a recommendation is to make it more detailed.
+Instead of providing a general statement, the company could make the corporate vision more specific about such factors as strategic direction, as well as the target future state of various business areas, like Internet services and artificial intelligence.
+Such additional details could make it easier for Apple’s employees to understand and fulfill the corporate vision statement.

 - Apple Inc. – Form 10-K.